 Connecticut Incorporation Services

 To start a corporation in Connecticut, you must file a Certificate of Incorporation with the Connecticut Secretary of State.
 You can file the document online, by mail or in person.
-The Certificate of Incorporation costs $250 to file.
+The Certificate of Incorporation costs $250 to file (plus $150 to submit your Organization and First Report Form).
 Once filed with the state, this document formally creates your Connecticut corporation.
 However, to actually ready the corporation to do business, you must complete several additional steps.

 Starting a Connecticut Corporation Guide: